undoZen/co-nth-arg/README.md

 co-nth-arg
 ==========

-If the thunk you yielded in [Co](https://github.com/visionmedia/co) a wrapped generator function call the callback with more than 2 arguments, it will be returned as an array by Co.
-For example, below is an example from co/examples/requests.js:
+If the thunk you yielded in a [Co](https://github.com/visionmedia/co) wrapped generator function call the callback with more than 2 arguments, it will be returned as an array by Co.
+For example, below is an example from [co/examples/requests.js](https://github.com/visionmedia/co/blob/master/examples/requests.js):

     co(function *(){
       for (var i = 0; i < urls.length; i++) {